PRACHI-MAJGAOKAR/Star-schema-powerbi-project/README.md

 | Column naming | snake_case | PascalCase |
 | Nulls | ~1% in `job` | ~1.5% in `CustomerJob` |
 | Duplicates | 50 exact duplicate rows injected | none (tests your dedupe logic actually targets the right source) |

-This is realistic — it's exactly the kind of mess you'd hit merging a legacy core banking export with a newer digital-channel export, which is basically what the Salesforce/nCino KYC migration JD you showed me is describing at a larger scale.

 ---